Offshore vs onshore: Advantages and disadvantages

 Names like Nestlé, Unilever, and Procter & Gamble have different “versions” of products to cater to locals.

-Offshore disadvantage #1: Globalization gone wrong
+Offshore disadvantage #1: Globalization (gone wrong)

-It drives local businesses out since people would rather choose a name brand and a popular product over a locally made one.
+Globalization is a double-edged sword.
+It drives out local businesses, as people would rather choose a name brand and a popular product over a locally made one.

 One infamous case of globalization gone wrong is the case of Nestlé disrupting biodiversity in African countries.

-According to Afrik21, “this includes stopping cocoa-related deforestation, increasing farmers’ incomes, ensuring high-quality cocoa, and addressing supply chain issues such as child labor, gender inequality, and poor social conditions.”
+According to Afrik21, “This includes stopping cocoa-related deforestation, increasing farmers’ incomes, ensuring high-quality cocoa, and addressing supply chain issues such as child labor, gender inequality, and poor social conditions.”

 Onshore advantage #1: Brand awareness